-Here you have one of the most interesting Husky hybrids.
+Here you have one of the most interesting Husky crossbreeds.
 The Siberian Husky mix with the Pug, otherwise known as the Hug!
 An affectionate name, for an affectionate dog.

-But what else does this mischevious hybrid have to offer?
-Is the Husky Pug mix one to avoid, or one to adore.
+But what else does this mischievous mix have to offer?
+Is the Husky Pug mix one to avoid, or one to adore?

-Let’s take a look at everything you need to know before purchasing a Husky Pug mix.
+Let’s take a look at everything you need to know before getting a Husky Pug mix.

 Origins of the Pug

 The Pug is believed to have got their name from the lain word “fist” because their face & head looks like a fist!

 The popularity of Pugs has dramatically boomed in the last several years and is now a very popular household pet.
 But the Pug has a lot of deep history that many people may not be aware of.

 Pugs originated back during the Han Dynasty in China (206 B.C – 200 A.C) and typically lived very luxurious lives.
 Pugs were loved by emperors and sometimes even had their own guards!

 Many historians and researches believe that Pugs are related to the Tibetan Mastiff.
 What we do know is that Pugs are one of three types of short-nosed breeds, the Lo-Sze (considered the ancient pug), the Pekingese and the Lion Dog.

 Eventually, during the 1500s, China started trading with Europe and this is when Pugs made their first appearances in European Countries, thought to have been brought by Dutch traders.
 It didn’t take long before Pugs became a loved dog by many royal families across the whole of Europe, in the latter years, even Queen Victoria owned several Pugs, and bred them!